jamespharaoh/wbs-python/docs/index.rst

     404 error is returned by your application.
     In this case, a warning will be printed on stdout and the static page will be generated using your 404 error page handler or flask's default one.
-    This can be usefull during development phase if you have already referenced pages wich aren't written yet.
+    This can be useful during development phase if you have already referenced pages which aren't written yet.

     .. versionadded:: 0.12

+``FREEZER_REDIRECT_POLICY``
+    The policy for handling redirects.
+The default is ``'follow'`` which means that when a redirect response is encountered it will follow it to get the content from the redirected location. ``'ignore'`` will not stop freezing, but no content will appear in the redirected location. ``'error'`` will raise an exception if a redirect is encountered.

+    .. versionadded:: 0.13

 .. _mime-types: